 Aubry Holland, a managing associate in the San Francisco office, is a member of the employment law group.
 Orrick’s Employment Law and Litigation group was recently named Labor & Employment Department of the Year in California by The Recorder, the premier source for legal news, in recognition of their significant wins on behalf of leading multinational companies on today’s most complex and challenging employment law matters.

 Ms. Holland has significant litigation experience with a variety of issues, including discrimination, harassment, retaliation, whistleblowing, and wrongful termination claims on behalf of public and private entities in state and federal court.
 She also has substantial experience in defending wage-and-hour class actions, including misclassification, meal and rest periods, off-the-clock work, uniforms and expense reimbursement, and Private Attorney General Act claims.

-In addition to litigation, Ms. Holland advises clients regarding a wide range of employment issues, such as human resources policies and procedures, wage-and-hour issues, severance agreements, and employee terminations.
+In addition to litigation, Ms. Holland advises clients regarding a wide range of employment issues, such as human resources policies and procedures, wage-and-hour issues, employment agreements, and employee terminations.

 Prior to law school, Ms. Holland worked in constituent services for U.S. Senator Barbara Boxer in her San Francisco office.

 On August 8, 2014, the Office of Federal Contract Compliance (“OFCCP”) proposed new annual reporting requirements for federal contractors and subcontractors.
 The proposal requires additional pay information and will become effective in early 2015, unless the OFCCP decides to amend them.